-- 1891 – Working for Mr. Pfizer was Tommy Madden, who began as Pfizer’s coachman, and works in charge of the stables of harness horses and polo ponies.
+- 1891 – Working for Mr. Pfizer was Tommy Madden, who began as Pfizer’s coachman, and takes charge of the stables of harness horses and polo ponies.
 He was a stableman, stud groom, trainer, and veterinarian.
-He later takes over the Kennels in Gladstone, where Pfizer builds living quarters for Tommy and his family.
+He later takes over the Kennels in Gladstone, where Pfizer later builds living quarters for Tommy and his family.

 Essex Hunt Club History begins in the Somerset Hills of Somerset County

-- October 8, 1892 – The Morristown Society watches as The Essex County Hunt “gathered about the Green to witness the start …making it’s way toward Boonton, and a beautiful sight it was as the men in their bright colors followed the hounds across the field.
+- October 8, 1892 – The Morristown Society watches as The Essex County Hunt “gathered about the Green to witness the start, making its way toward Boonton, and a beautiful sight it was as the men in their bright colors followed the hounds across the field.
 Numerous carriages followed as near as they could.
-On “Colombian Day, Wednesday, the Hunt met at Hillcrest Farm, the beautiful place of Mr. J. W. Odgen on Loantaka Terrace.
+On “Colombian Day, Wednesday, the Hunt met at Hillcrest Farm, the beautiful place of Mr. J. W. Odgen on Loantaka Terrace in Morristown.

 - 1892 – In 1892 Charles Pfizer relocates the kennels and stables adjacent to Yademos (across Mendham Road), to the former estate of Robert Seney (The Maples) on the Bernardsville mountain known as Walescott Kennels.
 (Verify) The properties that were part of this area totaled over 1,000 acres.
 In 1898, Robert Seney sold 50 acres and what became known as The Maples to Francis Loyd.